 In 1987 Congress passed federal amendments to the CWA that established the CWSRF program.
 The Texas Water Development Board (TWDB) is authorized by state law to administer this program for Texas.
 CWSRF is authorized by the CWA to provide financial assistance for the construction of publicly owned treatment works; the funding of nonpoint source projects; and the funding of estuary protection projects.
 Throughout this document we refer to these types of projects simply as publicly owned treatment works, nonpoint source, and estuary or estuary management projects.
-In addition, the Water Resources Reform and Development Act (WRRDA) of 2014 increased the types of projects eligible under the CWSRF.
+In addition, the Water Resources Reform and Development Act (WRRDA) of 2014 and the America's Water Infrastructure Act of 2018 increased the types of projects eligible under the CWSRF.
 The Water Infrastructure Improvements for the Nation Act made changes to eligibility for additional subsidization.